Red vented bulbul

 In September 2006, a small number of red vented bulbuls were eradicated from Parnell, Auckland.

-Recently, in February 2013, the Ministry for Primary Industries received reports that a small number of these birds are once again present in the wider Auckland area.
-The Minsitry is working in partnership with the Auckland Council and the Department of Conservation to capture the birds and prevent their establishment in New Zealand.
-It is not known how the recently sighted birds arrived in Auckland, but they may have been released from a sea-vessel arriving in Auckland from elsewhere in the Pacific.
+In February 2013, the Ministry for Primary Industries received reports that a small number of these birds were once again present in the wider Auckland area.
+The Ministry worked in partnership with the Auckland Council and the Department of Conservation to capture the birds and prevent their establishment in New Zealand.